It looks like surrogacy could be an amazing option for you!

 If you’re considering becoming a surrogate, abortion and selective reduction is something that you should think hard about.
 In many surrogacy situations, you will be required to abide by the intended parents’ wishes, even if it may not have been the path you would take yourself.
 You’ll need to consider your feelings about selective reduction and termination before you even match with intended parents to prevent either party from wasting time and energy on a match that will not succeed.

 If you decide that you are not comfortable with termination or selective reduction, regardless of the circumstances, becoming a surrogate may not be the right path for you.
 While there are surrogacy professionals who will work with you if you have these convictions, it may be harder for you to find intended parents who are comfortable having you carry their child.
 A surrogate is certainly an active partner in the surrogacy journey — but she is following this path to help intended parents.
 Therefore, it’s important that she shares the same surrogacy goals and wishes as them, not the other way around.

-If you are worried about how your views on selective reduction and termination may affect your ability to be a gestational carrier, you should contact a surrogacy professional.
+If you are worried about how your views on selective reduction and termination may affect your ability to be a gestational carrier, you should contact a surrogacy professional to get the guidance you need.
 They can answer any questions you may have about the medical requirements of surrogacy and help you determine whether surrogacy is really the right path for you.
-If you cannot accept the possibility of these medical procedures, you may find that helping intended parents in another way — such as through egg donation — is the best choice for you.